 - After your operation you will be kept in the recovery room before being transferred to the ward. - A nurse will check your pulse, blood pressure, breathing and wound regularly. - You may have a drip in your hand or arm with some fluids running through. - If you feel any pain it is important that you tell the nursing staff, they will give you painkillers to help. - You may have a drain in your neck: this is to take away excess fluid/blood from your wound.
 To assist with drainage you will be asked to lie in an upright position.
 The drain will be removed at the direction of the doctor before you are discharged. - You may experience some neck stiffness, this will resolve as the swelling in your neck reduces.
 Try to move your neck gently rather than keeping it still, this will reduce stiffness. - The nursing staff will advise you when to start taking sips of water.
-Anaesthetic drugs can sometimes make you feel sick, it is best to wait until this feeling has passed before you start to drink.
-The nursing staff may offer you an injection to take the sick feeling away.
+Anaesthetic drugs can sometimes make you feel sick, it is best to wait until this feeling passed before you start to drink.
+The nursing staff may offer you an injection to take the sick feeling away. - Blood tests may be repeated before you leave the ward to check thyroid levels and calcium levels.
+Replacement therapy (tablets) will be discussed with you before discharge if necessary. - Your voice box (larynx) will be checked again post operatively in clinic to ensure that it is functioning well.